tonyfromundefined/ventyd/README.md

     return this.state.deletedAt !== null;
   }

-  // Business methods with validation using mutation helper updateProfile = mutation(this, (dispatch, updates: { nickname?: string; bio?: string }) => {
+  updateProfile = mutation(this, (dispatch, updates: { nickname?: string; bio?: string }) => {
     if (this.isDeleted) {
       throw new Error("Cannot update profile of deleted user");